Warnings

 What may interact with Trileptal?

--certain medicines for seizures like phenobarbital, phenytoin, valproic acid
+-Certain medications for seizures, such as phenobarbital, phenytoin, valproic acid

--certain medicines for high blood pressure like felodipine, diltiazem, verapamil
+-Certain medications for blood pressure, such as felodipine, diltiazem, verapamil

 They need to know if you have any of these conditions: